randrew2636/Visualising_BZ/README.md

 python BZ_ZONES_counting.py

-        The code will check if the ws library ws.cpython-37m-darwin.so exits If not it runs f2py on bzones_lib_counting.f90 to create the library
+        The code will run f2py on bzones_lib_counting.f90 to create the library

 Enter parameters (there are defaults just hit enter):